asseco-voice/laravel-inbox/README.md

-Credits to [BeyondCode](https://github.com/beyondcode/laravel-mailbox) for initial codebase which substantially diverged from the original, leaving no alternative than to separate it as a separate package.
+Credits to [BeyondCode](https://github.com/beyondcode/laravel-mailbox) for initial codebase which substantially diverged from the original, leaving no alternative than to separate it as a new package.